-The anxiously awaited Outlander TV series will make its debut on August 9, 2014 in the U.S.A.!
-The show, an adaptation of the beloved, best-selling story of Jamie Fraser and Claire Beauchamp Randall Fraser by Diana Gabaldon, will be shown on the Starz cable TV network in the U.S.A., and on contracted networks in the U.S. and internationally (viewing options and additional networks to be announced).
+The anxiously awaited Outlander TV series made its debut on August 9, 2014 in the U.S.A.!
+The television series, an adaptation of the beloved, best-selling story of Jamie Fraser and Claire Beauchamp Randall Fraser by Diana Gabaldon, is showing on the Starz cable TV network in the U.S.A., and will be shown on contracted networks internationally.
+See Where/How to Watch.

 Selected Outlander TV Series Trailers